lanl/hippynn/docs/source/user_guide/settings.rst

      - float between 0 and 1
      - 1.0
      - no
+   * - COMM_FEATURES_LAMMPS
+     - In the Lammps interface,
+     - true, false
+     - false
+     - no
    * - TIMEPLOT_AUTOSCALING
      - If True, only provide log-scaled plots of training quantities over time if warranted by the data.
 If False, always produce all plots in linear, log, and loglog scales.
      - bool